meapistol/Spectra-of-graphs/README.md

 }
 ```

-and/or the associated paper: *Generating isospectral but not isomorphic quantum graphs* by Mats-Erik Pistol, arXiv.
+and/or the associated paper: *Generating isospectral but not isomorphic quantum graphs* by Mats-Erik Pistol, arXiv:submit/3716713.

 # Licensing